dhyey510/HairSalon_Application/README.md

 2. Integrate Firebase with this project

-3. Replace the placeholder API keys with your Yelp API key and Replicate API key in the `.env` file.
+3. Create an `.env` file with Yelp API and Replicate API and placed this file inside `lib` folder.

 4. Run the Flutter project:
 `flutter run`